PUT-PTM/STMDestroyer2016/README.md

 Control:

-UP		Horizontal position of board/microUSB from leftside/miniUSB from rightside/user sees back of board DOWN	Horizontal position of board/microUSB from leftside/miniUSB from rightside/user sees front of board LEFT	Vertical position of board/miniUSB higher than microUSB RIGHT	Vertical position of board/microUSB and minijack higher than miniUSB port
+UP		Horizontal position of board/microUSB from leftside/miniUSB from rightside/user sees back of board<br>
+DOWN	Horizontal position of board/microUSB from leftside/miniUSB from rightside/user sees front of board<br>
+LEFT	Vertical position of board/miniUSB higher than microUSB<br>
+RIGHT	Vertical position of board/microUSB and minijack higher than miniUSB port<br>

 Depending on the inclination of the device, the destroyer will move to the left or right.
 Blue button will cause the drop of depth charges.